-Habitual Traffic Offender (HTO): This suspension is triggered by an accumulation of a total of three major moving violations or any combination of 12 major or minor moving violations within a five-year period.
+- Habitual Traffic Offender (HTO): This suspension is triggered by an accumulation of a total of three major moving violations or any combination of 12 major or minor moving violations within a five-year period.
 If another state reports an event, it will be included in the calculation.
 Surchargeable accidents are not part of HTO calculations.
-Being deemed a habitual traffic offender results in a significant four (4) year loss of license.
+Being deemed a habitual traffic offender can result in a significant four (4) year loss of license.

 It is important to appeal any and all citations to avoid accumulating offenses that could result in up to a four-year loss of license and insurance surcharges.
 These suspensions and the terms related thereto are subject to change.
 A good resource to review the current regulations for suspensions can be found on your State’s Registry of Motor Vehicles website.
 In Massachusetts, this website can be found at: http://www.massrmv.com/SuspensionsandHearings/CitationsSurcharges/AccumulationofOffensesSuspensions.aspx

 Given the sometimes evolving nature of the penalties for these suspensions, challenging each citation is important to ensure both your present and future right to drive are not affected!

 What Should I Do?